-The use of coconut oil disallows mosquito larvae to acquire tolerance.
+In this work, we have showed that the use of aqueous extract of lemon (Citrus limon) disallows mosquito larvae to acquire tolerance.
 It directly disturbs their siphonal respiration.
-In the current study, the use of coconut oil is effective method for mosquito larvae control.
-After the exposure to the mixture of coconut oil with distilled water saturated with oxygen, the larvae of four instars cannot breathe.
+The use of aqueous extract of lemon (Citrus limon) is effective method for mosquito larvae control.
+After the exposure to the mixture of aqueous extract of lemon (Citrus limon) with distilled water saturated with oxygen, the larvae of fourth instar cannot breathe.
 However, this study was conducted in laboratory conditions and there is also a need to carry it out in field conditions for better conclusions.